Affordance-based Robot Manipulation with Flow Matching

 This work seamlessly grounds VLM-based affordance with flow matching for real-world robot manipulation.
 We leverage the capability of the flow matching policy to represent multi-modal action distributions for learning accurate 6D robot actions, while 2D affordance maps readily provide sufficient guidance in shaping the policy.
 Depending on the system design, our approach can run at approximately 30 Hz (affordance learning: 18.340 ms; flow matching with one-step inference: 13.228 ms), making it suitable for closed-loop manipulation tasks.
 We have further systematically evaluated robot manipulation with flow matching on several benchmarks, including various input representations, robot control types, and manipulation tasks.
 We showcase that across several benchmarks, flow matching attains favorable performance in training stability, generation quality, and computational efficiency amongst competing methods of behavior cloning.
 Our code is publicly available.

-The main contributions can be summarized as follows: \begin{enumerate} \item A parameter-efficient prompt tuning method for adapting pretrained vision foundation model conditioned on language instructions to learn manipulation affordances, incorporating the spatial and semantic interactions between elements in multi-task scenarios. \item A novel formulation using flow matching for closed-loop 6D robot manipulation learning from various inputs, including visual affordances. \item Empirical and extensive results show that flow matching leads to consistently favorable results than some alternative behavior cloning methods in various manipulation tasks.
-This includes \textbf{more stable training and evaluation, and noticeably faster inference, while maintaining comparable generalization performance to diffusion policy (DDIM, DDPM and score-based models)}. \item A framework seamlessly unifies parameter-efficient affordance learning and robot action generation with flow matching.
+The main contributions can be summarized as follows: \begin{enumerate} \item A parameter-efficient prompt tuning method for adapting pretrained vision foundation model conditioned on language instructions to learn manipulation affordances, incorporating the spatial and semantic interactions between elements in multi-task scenarios. \item A novel formulation using flow matching for closed-loop 6D robot manipulation learning from various inputs, including visual affordances.
+Empirical and extensive results show that flow matching leads to consistently favorable results than some alternative behavior cloning methods in various manipulation tasks.
+This includes \textbf{more stable training and evaluation and noticeably faster inference, while maintaining comparable generalization performance to diffusion policy (DDIM, DDPM and score-based models)}. \item A framework seamlessly unifies parameter-efficient affordance learning and robot action generation with flow matching.
 Experimental results, compared against end-to-end learning and off-the-shelf VLM-based trajectory generation frameworks, demonstrate that affordance representations provide consistent guidance for shaping manipulation policies. \end{enumerate}

-Note that our goal is not to achieve the state-of-the-art general robot manipulation performance, but instead to broadly explore a new paradigm of efficiently adapting VLMs for affordance learning, and robot policy for multimodal action distributions.